isomerpages/moe-ncps/_parents-and-students/Information for Parents/Road Safety.md

 **Driving within school vicinity**

 Please adhere to the speed limit of 40 km/h while driving in the school zone area.
-Stay alert for pedestrians and do not sound the horn indiscriminately.
+Stay alert for pedestrians and do not sound the car horn indiscriminately.

 **Dropping off your child**